yahskapar/HealthChat/README.md

 ## ⚖️ Licensing

 This project uses a dual-license model.
-Please read carefully.
+Please read carefully and also keep in mind the underlying licenses for source datasets such as WildChat and LMSYS.

 * **Code:** All source code in this repository (e.g., `generate_artifacts.py`, `setup.sh`) is licensed under the **MIT License**.